 Unit 2.2 Curriculum Design in a Specialist Subject Area: in this unit you will learn about the range of contexts in which education and training are offered, analyse theories and models of curriculum design and understand how to promote equality within practice.

 Teaching and Assessment

-The emphasis throughout is on inclusive teaching and learning combined with reflective practice within a teacher’s own specialist area of work.
+The emphasis throughout the course is on inclusive learning and teaching combined with reflective practice within a teacher’s own specialist subject area.

 How are you assessed?

 Each teaching block you will complete two units of study, with each unit comprising between 2 – 3 assignments.
 On the full-time pathway you will take both teaching blocks (four units of study) during the year.
 On the part-time pathway you will take one teaching block (two units of study) each year.

 Each unit has varying approaches to assessment.
 Examples include research based essays, teaching practice files, lesson observations and logging personal development which will be supported by reflective accounts.

 This course is designed for subject specialists who wish to develop the skills to deliver effective learning and teaching to students.
 The course is highly demanding and highly rewarding as it requires its students to be in constant pursuit for standards of excellence.